 This may have happened to another vampire during the time that Louis and Claudia were traveling the world in search of their kin.
 So for several decades, Lestat was left barely alive in the old manor, seemingly killed for a SECOND time.
 Instead of dying, he survives as a charcoal covered corpse that feeds on rats, all alone and afraid of the changing outside world.

-In X2: X-Men United, Stryker's mind control serum makes the victim obedient, but their real self is still in there, fully aware and incapable of controlling their own body.
+X2: X-Men United: Stryker's mind control serum makes the victim obedient, but their real self is still in there, fully aware and incapable of controlling their own body.
 Look at the sheer horror on Deathstryke's face when the serum controlling her briefly wears off.
-Particularly when she looks at her hands and remembers the pain of being bonded with adamantium, likely because she was being controlled during that, as well.
+Particularly when she looks at her hands and remembers the pain of being bonded with adamantium, likely because she was being controlled during that process as well.
 Scott similarly tells Jean he couldn't stop himself from trying to kill her.

-Wade Wilson's fate in the end of X-Men Origins: Wolverine.
-He turned from a nice looking, fast talking, somewhat funny guy to a pale, disfigured person.
+X-Men Origins: Wolverine: Wade Wilson's fate.
+He turned from a nice-looking, fast-talking, somewhat funny guy to a pale, disfigured person.
 He has no hair and his mouth was sewn shut.
 He got all the powers of the mutants Weapon X captured, but he was completely under their control with no free will.

-In X-Men: First Class, the death of Sebastian Shaw.
+X-Men: First Class: The death of Sebastian Shaw.
 He's held immobile while a coin is pushed slowly through his skull.
 Xavier, who's psychically linked to Shaw in order to hold him immobile, does the screaming instead.

 The "precogs" of Minority Report.
 Daily life for them involves being forced to watch- and in some cases, relive- future murders in a drugged stupor, incapable of waking up or drifting off into too deep a sleep.
 Those convicted by their predictions are kept in stasis, while their minds remain active- though there's some debate as to what they experience, mentally speaking.